scottishgovernment/resources.mygov.scot/_standard/business-continuity.markdown

 * Service providers must provide information regarding what impact the availability of the information within the service can have on citizens
 * Service providers must understand and accept availability, recoverability and performance restrictions on the service during threat event scenarios
 * Service providers must agreed to a business continuity and disaster recovery process including a series of planned tests prior to going live and an agreed schedule of regular testing
-* Service providers must identify realistic availability and recoverability targets for their use of mygov.scot and any of their own service integrated to it
+* Service providers must identify realistic availability and recoverability targets for their use of mygov.scot and any of their own service integrated to it.

 ##Supporting material